 If you know that your contractor will need to park in the courtyard to undertake work for you, neighbours should be informed in advance.

-Some larger projects might require a ‘site compound’ within the courtyard and residents must seek permission from their MANCO in this event, as this may disrupt use of the courtyard.
+Some larger projects might require a ‘site compound’ within the courtyard and residents must seek permission from the Management Company in this event, as this may disrupt use of the courtyard.

 No rubbish or equipment should be left or stored in a courtyard.

-All streetlamps (including those which are attached to buildings) within courtyards are numbered – these lamps are the responsibility of MANCO3
+All streetlamps (including those which are attached to buildings) within courtyards are numbered – these lamps are the responsibility of the Management Company.

-MANCO3 courtyard lights are now on a maintenance contract with SSE and should seldom fail.
-Should you experience a (numbered) lamp failure please contact MANCO3 through the “Reporting” tab.
+The Management Company courtyard lights are on a maintenance contract and should seldom fail.
+Should you experience a (numbered) lamp failure please contact the Management Company through the “Reporting” tab.